nikitavoloboev/data/docs/programming-languages/programming-languages.md

 - [Adding For Loops to an Interpreter (2023)](https://healeycodes.com/adding-for-loops-to-an-interpreter) ([Lobsters](https://www.reddit.com/r/ProgrammingLanguages/comments/10dikdx/adding_for_loops_to_an_interpreter/))
 - [Squirrel](http://www.squirrel-lang.org/) - High level imperative, object-oriented programming language. ([Code](https://github.com/albertodemichelis/squirrel))
 - [What does it mean to have an "algebraic" type system?
 (2023)](https://www.reddit.com/r/ProgrammingLanguages/comments/10ewz92/what_does_it_mean_to_have_an_algebraic_type_system/)
+- [Troupe](https://github.com/TroupeLang/Troupe) - Programming language based on the actor model for concurrent and distributed programming that provides dynamic information flow control.